 Captain Whitehawk's card "That's a fine hand there, but this one's got you beat" is an exception to the above rules.
-It is a Gambling card that can be played even after "Winning Hand!"
+It is a Gambling Card that can be played even after "Winning Hand!"

-Leaving a Round
+Leaving a Round of Gambling

 Some cards allow you to leave a Round of Gambling.
 If you leave a Round of Gambling, you cannot play Gambling or Cheating Cards for the rest of that Round, but you may still play Sometimes or Anytime Cards.
 You are no longer affected by cards that require you to ante, such as "I raise!"
+Any Gold that you previously anted stays in the pot.

-If you start a Round of Gambling, then immediately leave the Round (for example, with "Gambling?
-I'm in!" followed by "I've got watch duty"), then the Round begins but currently has no winner.
+If you play a card that requires players to ante, then immediately leave the Round (for example, with "Gambling?
+I'm in!" followed by "I've got watch duty"), then the Round proceeds normally, but currently has no winner.
 If the Round ends before any player takes control, all anted Gold goes to the Inn.